4teamwork/collective.editmodeswitcher/README.rst

 For toggling the edit-mode call the view ``@@switch-editmode``.
 This will toggle the edit mode and store the current edit mode status in a cookie for further requests.
+You can get the current state by calling ``@@switch-editmode/get_state``, this will return `enabled`, or 'disabled'.

 You may want to place an action somewhere for toggling the edit mode - this integration is not done by ``collective.editmodeswitcher``.